frederic-perez/AmE-dictionary/data/idioms.md

 __l’esprit de l’escalier__ :dart: (l’esprit d’escalier) A French phrase meaning “the wit of the staircase,” a perfect witty remark, retort, or rejoinder that occurs to one after the fact or too late to be used. _I was on the bus home long after being tongue-lashed by my boss when I thought of the perfect things to say that would take him down a few pegs.
 Ah, l’esprit de l’escalier!_
 __labor omnia vincit__ _Latin phrase_ Labor conquers all.
 (Motto of Oklahoma.)
 __labor under the illusion of/that__ To live, operate, or function with the unyielding belief in something, especially that which is fanciful, unrealistic, or untrue.
+__ladies and gents__
 __Lady Luck__ :three: The personification of fortune, whether good or bad.
 (Sometimes spelled in lowercase.) _I’m riding with Lady Luck._
 __laff__ _v_ :three: (laffed) An obsolete or dialectal spelling of laugh.
 __lag behind__ :two: To move or happen at a slower pace than someone or something else. _Why are you guys lagging behind?
 Pick up the pace!_
 __laid-back__ _adj_ :nine::m: [:sound: laid-back] __1__ Calm, casual, or at ease.
 Unhurried and relaxed. _Syn_ mellow _Laid-back guy or people._ _Australia’s laid back lifestyle._ _Oh, I’m sure Tim isn’t worried about any of this—he’s so laid-back._ _Such a laid back place._ __2__ Intoxicated.
 __land a job__ To find a job and be hired.
 __land of plenty__ A fictional or imagined utopian place where there is an abundance of everything needed to survive and flourish.
-__land on (one’s) feet__ :three: To gracefully survive a bad situation.
+__land on (one’s) feet__ :four: To gracefully survive a bad situation.
 __land-poor__ Owning a large amount of land that is unprofitable and being without the means to maintain it or capitalize on its fertility.
-__lap dog__ :dart: __1__ Literally, a dog that is small enough and temperamentally incline to sit comfortably upon one’s lap. __2__ A person who is readily inclined to submit to, seek the favor of, or agree with someone else, especially a person of higher authority. _It sickens me to see you be a lap dog of your boss like that.
+__lap dog__ :dart::three: __1__ Literally, a dog that is small enough and temperamentally incline to sit comfortably upon one’s lap. __2__ A person who is readily inclined to submit to, seek the favor of, or agree with someone else, especially a person of higher authority. _It sickens me to see you be a lap dog of your boss like that.
 Have a little self-respect!_ :es: perro faldero
 __lap of the gods__ A state beyond possible human control, intervention, or responsibility; a state or condition that is or will be decided by nature or fate.
 Usually used in the phrase “in the lap of the gods.”
 __larger than life__ :three::hammer:
 __larger-than-life__
+__lark__ A frolic, a game; thus _larkiness_, a propensity for such pleasures; also used ironically/negatively.
 __laser focus__ Concentrate one’s attention and effort on a specific task or goal with intense and precise focus, much like a laser beam targets and illuminates a specific point.
 __lash about__ _Lads lashing about._
 __lash out__ :seven::hammer: